Nicolao Dumitru: UTA Arad

+Bnei Sakhnin

+In July 2022, Dumitru successively signed a one-year contract for Israel club, Bnei Sakhnin.

+Buriram United

+On 8 July 2023, Dumitru moved to Thailand giants, Buriram United.

+Johor Darul Ta'zim

+On 3 February 2024, Dumitru moved to Malaysia giants, Johor Darul Ta'zim.

+PSS Sleman

+On 30 July 2024, Dumitru move to Indonesian club, PSS Sleman.

 International career

 Dumitru was eligible to play international football for Sweden by birth, Brazil through his mother, Romania through his father and Italy through residency, his family having migrated there from Sweden when he was a child.

 With the Italy U-19 national team in 2010, he took part in the U-19 European Championship.
 He was also a member of the Italy U-20 national team.

 Personal life

 Dumitru was born in Nacka, Sweden to a Romanian father (who later took Italian citizenship) and an Afro-Brazilian mother, and successively moved to Empoli, Tuscany in 1998 with his parents.
 He is fluent in Romanian.